akash-network/praetor-frontend/README.md

 # Praetor-Frontend

-Praetor-Fronend is UI of the Praetor Application and accessible via akash.praetorapp.com
+Praetor-frontend is the UI of the Praetor Application and is accessible via akash.praetorapp.com

 ## Installation